 Basic qualifications to be considered for the position:

 Applicants must have earned a PhD prior to July 1st 2020 in Social Work/Social Welfare or a related field.

 An MSW degree is strongly preferred.

-The position will be open until October 1, 2019.
+For full consideration applications should be recieved by October 15, 2019.
 Candidates should submit the following items via UCLA Recruit:

 An updated curriculum vitae.

 A cover letter focused on the relevance of the candidate's work in technology and health/mental health across the lifespan.
 The letter should specifically address: a.
 Scholarly interests and accomplishments. b.
 Teaching philosophy, interests and achievements.